dsayan97/Microbiome-Testing/README.md

 Parameters_MANOVA.R – Parameters for MANOVA simulations

-Run_TwoSample.R     – Script to reproduce Tables 1, 2 and 3 in the main manuscript
+Run_TwoSample.R     – Script to produce values in Tables 1, 2, and 3 in the main manuscript (values might differ due to randomness)

-Run_MANOVA.R        – Script to reproduce Table 4 in the main manuscript
+Run_MANOVA.R        – Script to produce values in Table 4 in the main manuscript (values might differ due to randomness)

+Table_1.R           - Script to reproduce Table 1 in the main manuscript (use `set.seed(1)` to match the values in the main manuscript)

+Table_4.R           - Script to reproduce Table 4 in the main manuscript (use `set.seed(1)` to match the values in the main manuscript)

 ------------------------------------------------------
 2. Core Functions